msalembusiness-editor/msalembusiness-editor/README.md

 ## About Me

-- 🎥 Passionate about **video editing & storytelling**
+🎥 Passionate about **video editing & motion graphics with After Effects**
-- ✨ Currently improving my **motion graphics & After Effects** skills
+✨ Skilled in creating smooth transitions, effects, and cinematic edits
-- 🤝 Open to collaborations with other creators
+🤝 Always open to collaborate with creators and brands
-- 🎯 **2025 Goals**: Grow my YouTube channel & create impactful content

 ---